krishnavamshikorpal/Natural-Language-Processing-NLP-portfolio/README.md

 [HAM SPAM Classifier](https://github.com/krishnavamshikorpal/Natural-Language-Processing-NLP-portfolio/blob/master/emailclassifier/model.py): Classifying the Emails weather mail is ham or spam.
 Builded HTML code and deployed in heroku using flask app.
 To check mail weather its ham or spam please clic [here](https://hamspamclassifier.herokuapp.com/)

+[Swiggy-chatbot]() : Developed Swiggy chat-bot using fundamentals that answers the customer questions on there food, delivery and payment details.

 ***Tools:*** scikit-learn, Pandas, Seaborn, Matplotlib, Numpy, NLTK, wordcloud, HTML, Flask